1. How to Write Your Degree on a CV in 2025

 University of the West of England, Bristol

-Types of degrees you can put on your CV
+What degrees to put on a CV

 Depending on your educational background, you can include various degrees and abbreviations in your CV.
 A typical classification includes two degree categories: undergraduate and postgraduate degrees.

-The undergraduate degrees include:
+🎓 The undergraduate degrees include:

 • BA (Bachelor of Arts)